zFranzz/thunder-hook/README.md

 - Go to the Releases page.
 - Download the latest files (ThunderHook.py + Dependencies.bat).
 - Download the latest version of Python (https://www.python.org/downloads/).
-- Run dependencies.bat*.
+- Run dependencies.bat.
 - Run ThunderHook.py.

-*After running dependencies.bat you *won't* have to run it again!
+*After running dependencies.bat you **won't** have to run it again!
 (Except if i use more imports on next updates, but then I will warn you on the release notes!)*